 The plugin comes with an amazing Gutenberg block, that you can utilize to add/create tables using WP Table Builder without leaving the editor.

 Check out the short video below that shows the Gutenberg integration of WP Table Builder.

 Another interesting thing about the plugin is, it has a cell management mode that allows you to add and remove rows and columns.
 You can also merge and split cells.

 The plugin allows you to control, which blocks users have access.
-You can effectively show tables to a certain type of audience and block it from rest, giving you more power to control what information you want to offer.
+You can effectively show tables to a certain type of audience and block them from rest, giving you more power to control what information you want to offer.

 What makes it different from the default table block?

-- Custom Colour Options: You can set your background, border and text color.
+- Custom Colour Options: You can set your background, border, and text color.

 - Different Border Styles: You are provided with six different border styling designs.